TURKIC LANGUAGES AND LEXICAL SIMILARITIES OF TURKISH AND URDU – An Etymological Approach – South Asia Analysis Group

 The story does NOT END right here… PLEASE READ ON…..

-Urdu will get its title from the Turkish phrase “Ordu” which suggests military (search for the assorted mixtures during which the phrase continues to be utilized in Turkish similar to Ordugâh and Orduevi).
+Urdu will get its title from the Turkish phrase “Ordu” which suggests military (search for the varied mixtures wherein the phrase continues to be utilized in Turkish corresponding to Ordugâh and Orduevi).

 Further, in response to researchers, the primary Urdu poet was Masood Saad Salman who lived in Lahore within the twelfth century A.D.
 He is believed to have composed three poetic anthologies in Turkish, Persian and Hindvi (as was title given to Urdu in that period).
-Unfortunately, this works couldn’t be traced and we are able to solely depend on the temporary references to Saad Salman in Amir Khusro’s well-known e book “Ghurratul Kamal”.
+Unfortunately, this works couldn’t be traced and we will solely depend on the temporary references to Saad Salman in Amir Khusro’s well-known ebook “Ghurratul Kamal”.
 It can thus be concluded that the origin of Urdu language will be simply traced to Turkish.

 Urdu and Hindi are the 2 dominant languages of India and Pakistan.
-They share widespread grammar and syntax.
+They share frequent grammar and syntax.
 But Urdu is extra influenced by Arabic, Persian and Turkish than Hindi.

-In reality, in terms of lexical linkages, Urdu and Turkish generally share two kinds of phrases:
+In reality, relating to lexical linkages, Urdu and Turkish generally share two forms of phrases:

 a) Words straight borrowed from Turkish;

-b) And phrases of Arabic and Persian widespread to each Urdu and Turkish.
+b) And phrases of Arabic and Persian frequent to each Urdu and Turkish.

-The following desk offers a short checklist of phrases of pure Turkish origin utilized in Urdu (please observe that this desk makes use of Turkish script and letters for comparability):
+The following desk provides a quick checklist of phrases of pure Turkish origin utilized in Urdu (please word that this desk makes use of Turkish script and letters for comparability):

 (Table compiled by SYED MUZAMMILUDDIN)

-B) Words of Arabic and Persian widespread to each Urdu and Turkish:
+B) Words of Arabic and Persian frequent to each Urdu and Turkish:

-The following desk offers a listing of phrases widespread to Turkish and Urdu borrowed from Arabic / Persian (please observe that this desk makes use of Turkish script and letters for comparability):
+The following desk provides an inventory of phrases frequent to Turkish and Urdu borrowed from Arabic / Persian (please word that this desk makes use of Turkish script and letters for comparability):

 (Table compiled by SYED MUZAMMILUDDIN)

-Thus, it may be safely concluded that whereas Urdu is NOT A TURKIC LANGUAGE, it nonetheless shares plenty of phrases of pure Turkish origin in addition to phrases of Arabic and Persian origin widespread to each Urdu and Turkish.
+Thus, it may be safely concluded that whereas Urdu is NOT A TURKIC LANGUAGE, it nonetheless shares a lot of phrases of pure Turkish origin in addition to phrases of Arabic and Persian origin frequent to each Urdu and Turkish.

 NEED FOR GREATER SOCIO-CULTURAL TIES BETWEEN THE PEOPLE OF INDIA AND THE PEOPLES OF CENTRAL ASIA AND TURKEY.

 The age-old ties of India with Turkey and Central Asia are so manifestly deep-rooted that they are often hardly refuted.
-Every home in India prepares dishes similar to “Kurma, Kalia and Kima” which have been borrowed from Central Asia.
-Turkish names and surnames similar to Bakhtiyar, Baig, Mirza and Mir (Turkish: Bahtiyar, Bey, Mirza Mir) are immensely well-liked among the many Muslims of India.
-Many generally used phrases similar to Quli, Baba, Bibi, Begum and Khanum (Turkish: Köle, Baba, Bibi, Begüm, Hanım), are additionally of Turkish origin.
-Many Indian rulers, significantly Slave Dynasty rulers of Delhi and the Quli Qutub Shahi rulers of Deccan had been of Turkish origin.
+Every home in India prepares dishes corresponding to “Kurma, Kalia and Kima” which have been borrowed from Central Asia.
+Turkish names and surnames corresponding to Bakhtiyar, Baig, Mirza and Mir (Turkish: Bahtiyar, Bey, Mirza Mir) are immensely fashionable among the many Muslims of India.
+Many generally used phrases corresponding to Quli, Baba, Bibi, Begum and Khanum (Turkish: Köle, Baba, Bibi, Begüm, Hanım), are additionally of Turkish origin.
+Many Indian rulers, notably Slave Dynasty rulers of Delhi and the Quli Qutub Shahi rulers of Deccan had been of Turkish origin.
 Babur, the founding father of Mughal dynasty (1526-1857) was a scholar of Turkish language and hailed from Farghana in modern-day Uzbekistan.
 He wrote his memoirs in Turkish.
 Other rulers of Mughal dynasty had been additionally masters of Turkish, though for strategic causes Persian was patronized because the official language of India.
-Further, almost all Indian rulers within the medieval ages accepted the supremacy of the Turkish Sultan as Khalifa until the autumn of the Mughal Empire.
-During the Indian wrestle for independence, most of the freedom fighters endorsed the reformist method of Ata Türk Mustafa Kemal Pasha.
-This is implicit from Abul Kalam Azad’s well-known e book “India Wins Freedom” during which he proudly remembers his conferences with the members of the Young Turks Movement in Turkey in 1908, and the supporters of Mustafa Kemal Pasha in Cairo, Egypt in the identical 12 months, who had been publishing a weekly in help of his revolutionary concepts from there.
-Azad, who later turned the First Education Minister of Independent India, asserts that these conferences and ensuing a few years of correspondence satisfied him that Indian Muslims at the moment needed to be persuaded to struggle the British colonisers unitedly with their fellow Hindu countrymen.
-The relations with Turkish individuals have remained on sound footing even after India gained her independence on August 15, 1947 due to the Secular and Democratic credentials that the 2 nations share.
-A latest instance of Indo-Turkish friendship was witnessed in 2000 when the Visva-Bharati University of India conferred the celebrated Desikottama award and honorary Doctor of Literature (D.Litt) on the visiting Prime Minister of Turkey Mr Bülent Ecevit.
-Mr Ecevit was an admirer of Indian Poet-Philosopher & Nobel Laureate Rabindranath Tagore, and had translated the Gitanjali and plenty of Tagore’s brief tales, in addition to the Bhagavad-Gita and Upanishads in Turkish.
+Further, practically all Indian rulers within the medieval ages accepted the supremacy of the Turkish Sultan as Khalifa until the autumn of the Mughal Empire.
+During the Indian battle for independence, lots of the freedom fighters endorsed the reformist method of Ata Türk Mustafa Kemal Pasha.
+This is implicit from Abul Kalam Azad’s well-known ebook “India Wins Freedom” wherein he proudly remembers his conferences with the members of the Young Turks Movement in Turkey in 1908, and the supporters of Mustafa Kemal Pasha in Cairo, Egypt in the identical yr, who had been publishing a weekly in help of his revolutionary concepts from there.
+Azad, who later grew to become the First Education Minister of Independent India, asserts that these conferences and ensuing a few years of correspondence satisfied him that Indian Muslims at the moment needed to be persuaded to battle the British colonisers unitedly with their fellow Hindu countrymen.
+The relations with Turkish folks have remained on sound footing even after India gained her independence on August 15, 1947 due to the Secular and Democratic credentials that the 2 nations share.
+A current instance of Indo-Turkish friendship was witnessed in 2000 when the Visva-Bharati University of India conferred the distinguished Desikottama award and honorary Doctor of Literature (D.Litt) on the visiting Prime Minister of Turkey Mr Bülent Ecevit.
+Mr Ecevit was an admirer of Indian Poet-Philosopher & Nobel Laureate Rabindranath Tagore, and had translated the Gitanjali and a lot of Tagore’s quick tales, moreover the Bhagavad-Gita and Upanishads in Turkish.
 The in depth visits undertaken by the Late Indian Prime Minister P V Narasimha Rao (tenure: 1991-96) to the Central Asia and the frequent socio-cultural and political exchanges between India and the Central Asian Countries are additionally a mirrored image of the fortified ties between the nations.
-Keeping this in thoughts this text ends with a hope {that a} larger people-to-people Turkish cultural affiliation will quickly emerge with none political affiliation however with the only real motive of selling common friendship, analysis in issues and info referring to Turcology and Turkic languages (together with all languages which are/had been influenced by Turkish similar to Urdu) and this may embody intellectuals from Turkey, Turkish Republic of Northern Cyprus, Uzbekistan, Azerbaijan, Kazakhstan, Turkmenistan, Tajikistan, Kyrgyzstan, China, Mongolia, India and Russia.
+Keeping this in thoughts this text ends with a hope {that a} higher people-to-people Turkish cultural affiliation will quickly emerge with none political affiliation however with the only real motive of selling common friendship, analysis in issues and info referring to Turcology and Turkic languages (together with all languages which can be/had been influenced by Turkish corresponding to Urdu) and this may embody intellectuals from Turkey, Turkish Republic of Northern Cyprus, Uzbekistan, Azerbaijan, Kazakhstan, Turkmenistan, Tajikistan, Kyrgyzstan, China, Mongolia, India and Russia.